ringcentral/ringcentral-api-docs/docs/ai/ringsense.md

 ### RingSense event notification

-You can get notified when a new voice call recording analysis is completed via [RingCentral push notification  service](../notifications/index.md).
-The RingSense data is included in the event payload together with the event metadata.
+You can receive notifications when RingSense finishes conversational analysis through the [RingCentral push notification service](../notifications/index.md).
+The event payload includes the RingSense data along with the event metadata.

-To receive RingSense event notification for voice call recordings, [subscribe for this event](../notifications/event-filters/ringsense-event-filter.md).
+To receive RingSense notification events, [subscribe for one or more event filters](../notifications/event-filters/ringsense-event-filter.md).

-Remember, the notification events are triggered only if a voice call was recorded by users who hold a RingSense license.
+Remember, RingSense notification events are generated only when a voice call or video meeting is recorded by a user with an active RingSense license.

 ### Read RingSense data

-You can read the RingSense data of a recorded voice call if you know the `sourceRecordId` or the `sourceSessionId`.
+You can read the RingSense data of a recorded voice call or video meeting if you know the `sourceRecordId` or the `sourceSessionId`.
 Both `sourceRecordId` and `sourceSessionId` values are included in the RingSense event payload.

 !!! notes
     * The `sourceRecordId` of a voice call recording is the recording ID of a recorded call.
 You can get the recording ID of a call from the [call log data](../voice/call-log/details.md).
     * The `sourceSessionId` of a voice call recording is the telephony session ID of a recorded call.
 You can get the telephony session ID of a call from the [call log data](../voice/call-log/details.md).
+    * The `sourceRecordId` and the `sourceSessionId` of a video call recording are identical.
+You can get the ID of a video call by using the [List User Video Meeting](https://developers.ringcentral.com/api-reference/Meetings-History/listVideoMeetings) API.
+However, you should check if the video call was recorded or not to decide whether you can read the RingSense data of that video call.

 Read RingSense data using a recording Id:

-GET `/ai/ringsense/v1/public/accounts/~/domains/pbx/records/[sourceRecordId]/insights`
+GET `/ai/ringsense/v1/public/accounts/~/domains/[Domain-Name]/records/[sourceRecordId]/insights`

 This endpoint retrieves the RingSense data for a specific call recording, identified by the `sourceRecordId`.

 Read RingSense data using a telephony session Id:

-GET `/ai/ringsense/v1/public/accounts/~/domains/pbx/sessions/[sourceSessionId]/insights`
+GET `/ai/ringsense/v1/public/accounts/~/domains/[Domain-Name]/sessions/[sourceSessionId]/insights`

-This endpoint returns the RingSense data for all call recordings associated with the specified telephony session.
+This endpoint is useful for RingEX voice call as it returns the RingSense data for all call recordings associated with the specified telephony session.
 Multiple call recordings can exist for a single session in scenarios such as call transfers between agents, where each leg of the call is recorded separately.
 The RingSense data for each individual recording will be included in the `records` array in the API response.

 ## Example of API Response